allisonnault/Tech-Blog/README.md

 <a name="usage"></a>
 ## Usage

+Use the login credentials to test:
+username: guest
+password: password

 GIVEN a CMS-style blog site
 WHEN I visit the site for the first time
 THEN I am presented with the homepage, which includes existing blog posts if any have been posted; navigation links for the homepage and the dashboard; and the option to log in